ladyTootie/ladyTootie.github.io/project1.md

 ## Project description

-For my final project in Surver of Scripting Languages, I chose to check for compliance on a Windows OS using STIG.
-Since my major is Cybersecurity, I figured this would be good practice.
-I used Windows PowerShell ISE to write my script, and I checked for five of the STIG compliances on a Windows machine.
-The compliances I checked for were PowerShell v2 disablement, printing over HTTP is is diabled, convenience PIN is disabled, simple TCP/IP Services are not installed, and if SEHOP is enabled.
+This program is a Powershell script checking for compliance with five of STIG's standards on a Windows machine.
+I used Windows PowerShell ISE to write my script.
+The compliances I checked for were PowerShell v2 disablement, printing over HTTP disablement, convenience PIN disablement, simple TCP/IP Services are not installed, and if SEHOP is enabled.
 The scripts fetches each features status and outputs a pass or fail message depending on the status.
 Once all features are checked, the program gives a compliance percentage telling the user how compliant the machine is with the selected features.
 This script must be run in administrator mode in PowerShell ISE to properly check for compliance.

 ## How to run the program